 - Make sure your answers reflect what was laid out in the job description.
-You need to make it obvious to the interviewer how your skills, qualities and experience match the attributes that are laid out.
-If you are uncertain about some terminology on the job description, then google it!
-To show that even if you haven’t use say a certain IT system you understand the basic principles because you have researched it!
+You need to make it obvious to the interviewer how your skills, qualities, and experience match the attributes that are laid out.
+If you are uncertain about some terminology in the job description, then google it!
+To show that even if you haven’t used, say a certain IT system, you understand the basic principles because you have researched it!

 - Behavioural or Competency questions.
 Some interviewers will ask probing questions designed to tease out how you may react in a situation.
 So, for example: “can you tell me about when you had a disagreement with a colleague in a work environment?”
 These are followed up with a supplementary question that is designed to pull out your most typical behaviours.
 “What did you do?”
 Or “How did you react?”
 Or “what were the consequences?”
 When you answer any behavioural question, walk them through the situation you were in, what actions you took, what outcome you achieved, and finally – what you learned from the experience.

 - Confident body language.
 If you are in a physical meeting and they offer you a drink, take it.
 Observe the social distancing rules, take a mask, and wash your hands before you meet with them.
 Sit upright with great eye contact, plant your feet on the floor and take a drink and breathe through your nose to settle your nerves.
 You have got this!
 Don’t ramble and be concise.